jreese8/E-Commerce-Backend/README.md

 # E-Commerce-Backend

 ## Description
   An application that can be used to create, read, and update values for products, categories, and tags.
-Delete function will be added in the future.
+Delete is only functioning for products currently.

  ## Table of Contents